stuartofmt/GCal3/README.md

 You will need to first **Arm** the plugin and then click on **Check** to connect to the test calendar.

-After this you can enter your own CalendarID and Credentials file by following the instructions posted here:
+After this you can enter your own CalendarID and Credentials file by following the instructions and documentation posted here:

 http://forum.micasaverde.com/index.php/topic,49258.0.html?PHPSESSID=fe319nh3olsht801dg3ajb5vq1